alephium/docs/docs/dapps/tutorials/deep-dive.md

 ```

 :::caution
-For production we should use environment variables or similiar techniques for senstivie information like `privateKeys`.
+For production, we should use environment variables or similar techniques for sensitive information like `privateKeys`.
 Do not commit your private keys to source control.
 :::

-and try to re-deploy:
+And try to re-deploy:

 ```sh
 npx @alephium/cli@latest deploy